Band of the Golden West performs with Latvian National Guard Orchestra in Southern California

 |0

-This work, Band of the Golden West performs with Latvian National Guard Orchestra in Southern California [Image 54 of 54], by SrA Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Band of the Golden West performs with Latvian National Guard Orchestra in Southern California, by SrA Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.